 Watch a video

 The Customer Portal Themes is a revamp of the Storefront Customer Portal available to all merchants.
 Similar to how you can select different stylings for your eCommerce store through the themes section, you can choose different portal themes to apply to the Customer Portal Themes.

 The Legacy Storefront customer portal option allows your customers to manage their subscriptions directly on your store.
 It adopts to the style and branding of your Shopify storefront.

 The standalone customer portal uses a similar template as the admin-facing customer portal.

-Available exclusively to Pro merchants, the ReCharge Theme Engine will allow you to customize the interface of your store's customer portal.
+Available exclusively to Pro merchants using the Recharge Checkout on Shopify, the Recharge Theme Engine will allow you to customize the interface of your store's customer portal.
 With the Theme Editor, you'll be able to tailor the look and feel of this portal to fit your store's style and branding.

-Note: Though the Theme Engine option can be set in Settings > Customer Portal, adjustments to the customer portal should be done through the Theme Editor.
+Though the Theme Engine option can be set in Settings (wrench icon) > Customer Portal, adjustments to the customer portal should be done through the Theme Editor.

 Enable the customer portal